trailheadapps/redwoods-insurance/README.md

 The 'Salesforce Org Setup' folder in this repository contains the neccesary metadata to setup a Salesforce Scratch Org for use with this mobile app.
 To quickly establish your scratch org with this metadata:

 1. Set up your environment.
 Follow the steps in the [Quick Start: Salesforce DX](https://trailhead.salesforce.com/en/content/learn/projects/quick-start-salesforce-dx) Trailhead Project.
-The steps include:

-- Sign up for a developer org and enable Dev Hub
-- Install the pre-release version of the Salesforce CLI
-- Install Visual Studio Code
-- Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components extension

 2. If you haven't already done so, authenticate with your dev hub org and provide it with an alias (devHub):